guardian/gateway/docs/rate-limit/configuration.md

 If the Redis connection fails, the server refuse to serve any requests until the connection has been established.

-## `defaultBuckets`
+## Entry: `defaultBuckets`

 The bucket entries in `defaultBuckets` are applied across all routes served by Gateway.
-Any specific route can be overridden by specifying its path in `routeBuckets`.
+Configuration for any specific route can be overridden by specifying its path in `routeBuckets`.

-Each bucket is an analogy for a container allows a burst capacity of requests before throttling at a defined rate.
-The `capacity` defines the burst rate limit and `addTokenMs` defines the rate at which the bucket is refilled.

-Buckets are categorised into types.
-Types allow us to rate limit based on differing criteria and priority.
-For most users, they won't hit any rate limit, so their request will remove a token from the capacity of the buckets involved.

-In practice, there can be many instances of each bucket alive in the Redis database at one time.
-To illustrate: for every client with a unique ip address, we create a record in Redis that instantiates a new bucket that follows the configuration defined in `ipBucket`.

-Buckets are then resolved in the following priority order:

-1. oktaIdentifier - Rate limits based on Okta Id
-2. email - Rate limits based on email
-3. ip - Rate limits based on ip
-4. accessToken - Rate limits based on SC_GU_U token
-5. global - Rate limits all requests to the endpoint

-As the buckets are resolved, we reduce the number of tokens by one and restore any tokens that have been added since the time it was last accessed.

-During the resolution phase, if any bucket has reached its rate limit we immediately stop the process and return an HTTP 429 to the user.
-We prevent a DOS attack from limiting the global bucket by stopping the resolution early.

-## `routeBuckets`
+## Entry: `routeBuckets`

 By default, every route in the application will be protected by the buckets defined in `defaultBuckets`.